Checklist: On Arrival

 From Stepney Green station, turn left outside the station and walk along Mile End Road for five to ten minutes until you see the University clock tower on your left.
 The main entrance is in the Queens' Building, behind the clock tower.

-If you are arriving before or after this weekend, you will need to make your own arrangements for travel from the airport.
 The cheapest way to get to the Mile End campus from Heathrow airport is to use the London Underground.
 Take the Piccadilly Line eastbound to Hammersmith.
 Change train at Hammersmith and take the District Line eastbound to Stepney Green.
 Please see above for directions from Stepney Green station to the Mile End campus.

 The cheapest way to get to the Mile End campus from Gatwick airport is to use the train and the London Underground.
 Take the rail service from the airport to Victoria station in London.
 You will see signs for the train station at Gatwick in the airport, and trains to London Victoria station are clearly advertised on the timetable boards in the ticket hall.
 Ask the staff at the station if you are not sure which ticket you need, or where to catch your train.
 Once you reach London Victoria, follow the signs in the station for the Underground.
 Take the District Line eastbound to Stepney Green.
 See above for directions from Stepney Green station to the Mile End campus.